 6. Upload your GIF to GIPHY

 And with that, you’re done!
-To include the GIF in your social media posts, simply insert the Giphy link or download the Giphy file and attach it (the method required will vary depending on the platform, but more on that below).
+To include the GIF in your social media posts, simply insert the Giphy link or download the Giphy file and attach it.

 How to make a GIF on mobile